Material Guide

 PE Lined – Polyethylene

-Packaging coated with polyethylene can be recycled but are still classed as single use plastic.
+Packaging coated with polyethene can be recycled, but is still classed as single-use plastic.

-Packaging such as cups and boxes have classically been lined with PE, this is to make them waterproof.
+Packaging such as cups and boxes have classically been lined with PE, which is to make them waterproof.
 This means the containers will take longer to degrade and aren’t compostable.
-Not many local authorities recycle this material, however if you have access to a specialist recycling facility, these items can be a great alternative and solution.
+Not many local authorities recycle this material.
+If you have access to a specialist recycling facility, these items can be a great alternative and solution.

 PLA Plastic – Polylactic acid or polylactide